These Vietnamese Coffee Ice cubes freeze brew coffee and sweetened condensed milk into perfect little cubes! Give iced coffee a whole new meaning!

 Glad you asked, homie.

 A few tablespoons of condensed milk are added to a large coffee cup and the coffee is brewed in a Vietnamese drip filter placed directly over the cup.
 You mix, add ice – And drink.

-Instead of using the Vietnamese drip method, I made these ice cubes using cold brew coffee.
+I made these ice cubes using cold brew coffee, instead of the traditional Vietnamese drip method.
 I love Café Dumonde with added chicory.
 The complexity chicory adds is everything.
 You can make cold brew your way, or use my method here.